AndrewVos/vbar/README.md

 ```bash
 xprop -root -spy _NET_ACTIVE_WINDOW | while read -r LINE; do vbar update --name title; done &
 ```
+### Removing a block

+A block can be removed with the `remove` command.
+The arguments are the same as the `update` command.
+For example, if you add a block like this:

+    vbar add-block --name time --command "date"

+you can remove it like so:

+    vbar remove --name time

 ### Adding custom styles